Care-experienced children: ‘We are an important part of the solution!’

 Feeling robbed of identity

-Identity is a major issue for young people in care, Francesca spoke to many young people in Birmingham and this theme showed up repeatedly, It was also prominent in the report led by my sister Aurelia and I. One young person shared: “Family life gives us access to our identity – alternative care can rob us of that.”
-Where you come from and your experiences help shape who you are and when you don’t even get to know this do you even get to know who you are?
+Identity is a major issue for young people in care, Francesca spoke to many young people in Birmingham and this theme showed up repeatedly, It was also prominent in the report led by my sister Aurelia and I. One young person shared: “Family life gives us access to our identity — alternative care can rob us of that.”
+Where you come from and your experiences help shape who you are.
+When you don’t even get to know this do you even get to know who you are?

 Children and young people ask to have this information and they are ignored and overruled.
-This is a feature, not a bug through out the systematic process: we are constantly excluded from the conversations; told that they are acting in the best interests of the child without actually speaking to the child.
+This is a feature, not a bug, throughout the systematic process: we are constantly excluded from the conversations; told that they are acting in the best interests of the child without actually speaking to the child.
 And when we speak anyway our views are pushed aside or over written.

 I have to live with the consequences!

 Some children want to stay with their mothers, others with their fathers, others with a kinship carer.
 There is no one right solution for everyone.
 We are unique and we want to be listened to because we have to live our life.
 You don’t live my life.
 So, think carefully before you silence my voice.
 You don’t have to live with the consequences!
 I do!